 Gerhard hermann Budde Free in Nordhorn

-As indicated, the Budde family that lived in the 16th and 17th centuries in Wietmarschen was not ‘free’.
-But in those days, for money everything was possible.
+As indicated, the Budde family that lived in the 17th and 19th centuries in Wietmarschen was not ‘free’.
+But also in those days, for money everything was possible.
 However, this commodity was for most people, during many centuries, in very short supply!
-When Gerhard Hermann Budde (born 1731), son of Bernardus, left Wietmarschen for Nordhorn he surely had to pay money for a ‘Freibrief’ (passport) in order to become free and to have the chance to become a citizen of Nordhorn (which he became in 12.02.1771, as was recorded in the ‘Bürgerbuch Nordhorn 1396-1913’ (citizen book of Nordhorn): Gerhard Budden uyt het Wietmarschen.
+When Gerhard Hermann Budde (born 1731), son of Bernardus, left Wietmarschen for Nordhorn he surely had to pay money for a ‘Freibrief’ (passport) in order to become free and to have the chance to become a citizen of Nordhorn (which he became age 40, in 12.02.1771, as was recorded in the ‘Bürgerbuch Nordhorn 1396-1913’ (citizen book of Nordhorn): Gerhard Budden uyt het Wietmarschen.
 He most probably had to pay 12 Reichstalers for this privilege.

 It is at this time that the Nordhorn branch of the family splits itself off from the branch that still lives in Wietmarschen.